Tempted by the sound of a good mortgage deal, with manageable monthly payments?

 But, if you can work it out roughly, this will make the process much more manageable.
 Decide on the house price range you’re looking at to start with.

-It’s worth getting quotes from multiple mortgage lenders.
+It’s worth getting quotes from a mortgage lender.
 This will give you a good indication of how much you need to save up for a house.

 Planning how to save for a house